ottomattas/llmlog/README.md

-## llmlog — New Config-Driven Experiment Framework
+c## llmlog — New Config-Driven Experiment Framework

 This repository hosts a new, unified framework for running logic-focused LLM experiments efficiently and reproducibly.
 The legacy one-off scripts (exp1–exp8) have been moved under `_legacy/` and remain intact.
 The new setup replaces copy‑pasted per-experiment code with a single runner configured via YAML, prompt templates, and pluggable parsing/filters.